|

 Latest Turkey Travel Advice

-According to the US Department, Türkiye’s travel advisory is at a level 2 which means exercise increased caution.
-You can stay up to date by checking this page.
+According to the US Department, Türkiye’s travel advisory is at a level 2 (and has been for the whole time that I have lived here) which means exercise caution.
+That being said, most countries would say something similar.

 Many countries and organizations including FCDO recommend canceling and avoiding non-essential travel to Sirnak or Hakkari province.